|Grave of John J. Sheridan in Evergreen, Ala.|

 May 26, 1897 – The original manuscript of William Bradford's history, "Of Plymouth Plantation" was returned to the Governor of Massachusetts by the Bishop of London after being taken during the American Revolutionary War.

-May 26, 1907 – John Wayne was born Marion Morrison in Winterset, Iowa.
+May 26, 1907 – John Wayne, an actor who came to epitomize the American West, was born Marion Michael Morrison in Winterset, Iowa.

 May 26, 1908 - In Persia, the first oil strike was made in the Middle East.